mendersoftware/mender-docs/02.Overview/03.Artifact/docs.md

 improves performance and reduces flash wear.

-In cases where Artifact downloads are interrupted, e.g. due to unreliable wireless network connectivity, the Mender client will resume the download from where it was interrupted, using [HTTP range requests](https://tools.ietf.org/html/rfc7233?target=_blank).
+In cases where Artifact downloads are interrupted, e.g. due to unreliable wireless network connectivity, the Mender-update client will resume the download from where it was interrupted, using [HTTP range requests](https://tools.ietf.org/html/rfc7233?target=_blank).

 To enable streaming and control based on metadata, like aborting the download